Licensed Yacht BrokersYachts for SaleCATCH - FeadShip FOR SALE

 Safety equipment

-Safety is comprehensively addressed with a Servowatch ships monitoring system and Honeywell fire and intrusion detection alarms, complemented by an FM‑200 fixed fire system for the engine room (185 lbs).
-Fire and bilge readiness is bolstered by two 150 US gel/m AC, three‑phase pumps.
-Life‑saving capacity includes two six‑man Winslow Valise life rafts (model 86SLOCN), each equipped with an EPIRB and a watermaker, and two ACR RLB‑35 EPIRBs with hydrostatic release.
-Powerful Kahlenberg horns and a whistle deliver clear signaling, custom child safety gates protect each staircase, and a Syrens remote (off‑vessel text) alarm system monitors high water and power loss for added peace of mind.
+Safety on board is anchored by a Servowatch ship’s monitoring system complemented by Honeywell fire and intrusion-detection alarms, while the engine room is protected by an FM-200 fixed fire suppression installation charged to one hundred eighty-five pounds.
+Robust firefighting and dewatering capability comes from AC/3-phase fire and bilge pumps, with two units each rated at 150 US gel/m.
+Readiness at sea includes two six-man Winslow Valise life rafts (model 86SLOCN), each equipped with an EPIRB and watermaker, and two ACR RLB-35 EPIRBs with hydrostatic release providing additional redundancy.
+Commanding Kahlenberg horns and a whistle ensure clear signaling, custom child safety gates secure each staircase, and a Syrens remote off-vessel text alarm system delivers alerts for high-water and power loss.

 Engine room and mechanical equipment